ravichas/TidyingData/TidyingData-R-RStudio-Intro.md

     ## [1] 1 2 3 4

-RStudio environment pane now displays the variable.
+RStudio environment pane displayes the stored variables

-### What are acceptable and not acceptable variable names
+### What are acceptable and non acceptable variable names in R ?

 | No    | Yes  |
 |:------|:-----|